7 Important Email KPIs To Track Performance and How to Improve Them

 College students have spent the last decade on social media, but it’s only in recent years that we’ve seen a serious increase of interest on the part of universities to engage with students on their preferred platforms.

-2020 will be the year that universities start taking social media as seriously as brands do, which will result in more current and potential students to engage more with schools on said platforms.
+2021 will be the year that universities start taking social media as seriously as brands do, which will result in more current and potential students engaging more with schools on said platforms.

 Some of the things we expect to see an increase of include:

-This might be one of the most exciting developments that is totally redefining digital marketing.
+This might be one of the most exciting developments that’s totally redefining digital marketing.

 With the combined power of AI and automation, brands, universities, and employers now have new ways to generate leads and increase conversions among college students.